xpsi-group/neost/docs/source/citation.rst

                                    and {Prescod-Weinstein}, Chanda
                                    and {Svensson}, Isak
                                    and {Mendes}, Melissa},
-    title = "{NEoST: A Python package for nested sampling of the neutron star equation of state}", journal = {Journal of Open Source Software}, publisher = {The Open Journal},
+    title = {NEoST: A Python package for nested sampling of the neutron star equation of state}, journal = {Journal of Open Source Software}, publisher = {The Open Journal},
     year = 2025,